Routes

 Translated by Google •

-There are also records of a Nikolaus, pastor of Pyhra, who on St. Pöltner's Day in 1388, with the consent of Abbot Wolfgang von Göttweig, undertook the obligation for himself and his successors to read a holy mass every Saturday in the church of "St. Cecilgen, which is located near Gretzhof" in honor of St. Cecilia.
+Records also survive of a Nicholas, parish priest of Pyhra, who, on St. Pölten's Day in 1388, with the approval of Abbot Wolfgang of Göttweig, undertook for himself and his successors the obligation to celebrate a Holy Mass every Saturday in the church of "St. Cecilgen, which lies near the Gretzhof" in honor of St. Cecilia.

-In 1440, the Lords of Wald came into contact with St. Cecilia for the first time.
+In 1440, the Lords of Wald first came into contact with St. Cecilia.

-In 1530, the Göttweig monastery had to sell some of its property in order to be able to pay the war contributions demanded by the sovereign.
-The properties around Pyhra were sold to the knight Wilhelm Greiss zu Wald.
-(His gravestone is now in the church of Pyhra).
-This made the "Greisse zu Wald" patrons of the churches.
+In 1530, Göttweig Abbey had to sell some properties to pay the war contributions demanded by the sovereign.
+The holdings around Pyhra were sold to the knight Wilhelm Greiss zu Wald.
+(His gravestone is now located in the church of Pyhra.)
+Thus, the "Greisse zu Wald" became patrons of the churches.

 In 1683, the Turks ravaged the area around Phyra.
-They reduced the Cecilia Church and the Wald estate to rubble and ashes.
+They reduced St. Cecilia's Church and the manor farm of the Wald estate to rubble.
 The church was partially rebuilt the following year.
-In the 18th century, it was converted to the Baroque style.
+It was given a Baroque makeover in the 18th century.

 Finally, in 1805, during the Napoleonic Wars, the church was once again plundered and destroyed by French troops.

-Oral traditions also tell of another version, namely that the branch church of St. Cecilia was abolished by Emperor Joseph II as superfluous and, due to a lack of funds for its maintenance, was left to decay.
+However, oral tradition tells a different story, namely that Emperor Joseph II deemed the branch church of St. Cecilia superfluous and, due to a lack of funds for its upkeep, left it to decay.

 Translated by Google •